iris-sast/iris/README.md

 ## 🤝 Our Team

-IRIS is a collaborative effort between researchers at the University of Pennsylvania and Cornell University.
+IRIS is a collaborative effort between researchers at Cornell University and the University of Pennsylvania.
 Please reach out to us if you have questions about IRIS.

 [Claire Wang](https://clairewang.net), University of Pennsylvania